-- From 2020: It will be statutory for schools to deliver Relationships Education (RSE) in primary schools.
-Health Education, which will also be made statutory from 2020, covers the key facts about puberty and the changing adolescent body. - As an infant school we will not be covering any part of sex education, but will start teaching children about body parts and positive relationships from Reception.
+- ➤ From 2020: It was statutory for schools to deliver Relationships Education (RSE) in primary schools.
+Health Education, was also made statutory from 2020, covering the key facts about puberty and the changing adolescent body. - As an infant school we will not be covering any part of sex education, but will start teaching children about body parts and positive relationships from Reception.
 This is a building block for what they will continue to learn when they leave us in Year 2.